Alaska

 Alaska Data Privacy Laws: Constitutional Privacy & Breach Rules (2026)

 Alaska takes a distinctive approach to data privacy.
-Rather than enacting a single comprehensive consumer privacy statute like California or Texas, the state relies on a combination of its constitutional privacy guarantee, targeted data protection statutes, and federal law to safeguard personal information.
+Rather than enacting a single comprehensive consumer privacy statute like California or Texas, the state relies on a combination of its constitutional privacy guarantee, targeted data protection statutes, active Attorney General enforcement, and federal law to safeguard personal information.

-This guide covers every major Alaska data privacy protection, from the constitutional right to privacy through breach notification rules, biometric safeguards, and recent enforcement actions.
+This guide covers every major Alaska data privacy protection in force as of May 2026, from the constitutional right to privacy through breach notification rules, biometric and genetic safeguards, the new federal TAKE IT DOWN Act, and the pending comprehensive privacy bill.

 Alaska's Constitutional Right to Privacy